-This report describes the results of a major data gathering effort carried out in the spring and summer of 2002 aimed at tracking deployment of Intelligent Transportation Systems (ITS) technology in metropolitan areas in the United States.
+This report describes the results of a major data gathering effort carried out in the spring and summer of 2004 aimed at tracking deployment of Intelligent Transportation Systems (ITS) technology in metropolitan areas in the United States.
 Metropolitan ITS is defined in terms of nine infrastructure components: Freeway Management, Incident Management, Arterial Management, Electronic Toll Collection, Electronic Fare Payment, Transit Management, Highway-Rail Intersections, Emergency Management, and Regional Multimodal Traveler Information.
 Deployment is tracked through the use of indicators tied to the major functions of each component.
 In addition, integration of components is tracked, the measure being based on a comparison of the reported extent of the transfer of information between components to the maximum possible.
 The report summarizes results at a national level and includes information on the number of metropolitan areas deploying selected technologies related to the indicators.
-Three separate metropolitan surveys are included in this report: a survey of 78 major metropolitan areas, 30 medium-sized metropolitan areas, and 20 tourist sites.
+Two separate metropolitan surveys are included in this report: a survey of 78 major metropolitan areas, and one of 30 medium-sized metropolitan areas.

-17. Key Words 18.
-Distribution S tatement Intelligent Transportation Systems, ITS, Deployment Tracking, ITS Component Regional ITS Planning, National ITS Inf Indicators, No restrictions.
-Thi National Technical I Springfield, Virginia e to the public from: 19.
-Security Classif. (of this report)Unclassified 20.
-Security Cla Unclassified ssif. (of this page) 21.
+47 Kay Marda 40 Dietrikustien C tata mant 17.
+Key Words 18.
+Distribution S tatement Intelligent Transportation Systems, ITS, Integration, Deployment Tracking, ITS Component Indicators, No restrictions.
+This document is available to the public from: Regional ITS Planning, National ITS Infrastructure National Technical Information Service Springfield, Virginia 22161 19.
+Security Classif. (of this report) 20.
+Security Cla ssif. (of this page) 21.
 No. of Pages 22.
-Price
+Price Unclassified Unclassified